My Green Pool Still Won't Clear

 To speed the clearing after the application above, you can consider two options:

-1. Use SPARKLE FILTER AID on sand filters.
+1. Use FIBER CLEAR on sand filters.
 This product is added through the skimmer (about 2 cups) and coats the sand bed with a superfine filtration agent.
 Fine particulate is filtered very fast; however, the pressure on the filter must be monitored and the filter backwashed frequently.
 SPARKLE FILTER AID must be added again after each backwashing.

 2. Use FALL-OUT.
 This is a product that flocculates all the particulate in the water and drops it to the bottom of the pool (overnight).
 The dropped-out material must then be vacuumed manually the next morning with the filter in Waste position.
 The user must follow the instructions on the bottle carefully to ensure success.
 This is the fastest way to clear cloudy water.